 The dynamic overshoot area values define a maximum V-s area that an overshooting signal must not exceed.
 The high area is calculated from the point that a signal overshoots above the voltage defined by the [Power Clamp Reference] keyword until the point that the signal crosses back through this same voltage.
-Note that the area is defined as the complete area-under-thecurve as bounded by the limits defined above and not a "triangular" area, as shown in Figure 5.
+Note that the area is defined as the complete area-under-the-curve as bounded by the limits defined above and not a "triangular" area as shown in the example drawing below.
 If [Power Clamp Reference] is not defined, then this crossing voltage is assumed to be defined by the [Voltage Range] keyword.
 The low area is calculated from the point that a signal overshoots below the voltage defined by the [GND Clamp Reference] keyword until the point that the signal crosses back through this same voltage.
-If [GND Clamp Reference] is not defined, then this crossing voltage is assumed to be 0.0 V. If D overshoot area h is specified, then D overshoot ampl h must also be specified.
-D overshoot ampl h provides a maximum amplitude allowed for the overshoot area and is measured as voltage above the [Power Clamp Reference voltage.
-Similarly, if D overshoot area 1 is specified, then D overshoot ampl 1 must also be specified.
-Dovershoot amplois measured as voltage below the [GND Clamp Reference] voltage.
+If [GND Clamp Reference] is not defined, then this crossing voltage is assumed to be 0.0 V. If D_overshoot_area_h is specified, then D_overshoot_ampl_h must also be specified.
+D_overshoot_ampl_h provides a maximum amplitude allowed for the overshoot area and is measured as voltage above the [Power Clamp Reference] voltage.
+Similarly, if D_overshoot_area_l is specified, then D_overshoot_ampl_l must also be specified.
+D_overshoot_ampl_l is measured as voltage below the [GND Clamp Reference] voltage.
 Both amplitude parameters should be listed as absolute (non-negative) values.
-Also, if D overshoot area h, D overshoot area l, D overshoot ampl h, and D_overshoot_ampl_l are specified, then other static and dynamic overshoot parameters are optional.
+Also, if D_overshoot_area_h, D_overshoot_area_l, D_overshoot_ampl_h, and D_overshoot_ampl_l are specified, then other static and dynamic overshoot parameters are optional.

-Figure 5 - Receiver Voltage with Dynamic Area Overshoot Limits
+Receiver Voltage with Dynamic Area Overshoot Limits